State and Local Policy Database

 The Arkansas Energy Code for New Building Construction is mandatory state-wide for both residential and commercial buildings.
 The commercial energy code is the 2009 IECC, which in turn also allows ASHRAE 90.1-2007 for compliance.
 This code became effective on January 1, 2015.
 Newly constructed or remodeled state-owned buildings must comply with ASHRAE 90.1-2013.

-Last Reviewed: December 2022
+Last Reviewed: November 2024

 Compliance List All

-• Baseline & Updated Compliance Studies: Arkansas is one of eight states participating in the US DOE's Residential Energy Code Field Study.
+• Baseline & Updated Compliance Studies: Arkansas was one of eight states participating in the US DOE's Residential Energy Code Field Study.
 Through the project, DOE plans to establish a sufficient data set to represent statewide construction trends and detect significant changes in energy use from training, education and outreach activities.
 The first stage of the study is comprised of a baseline compliance study.
 The study estimated 88% compliance based on the researcher's analysis of energy use intensity.

 • Utility Involvement: See below.